hoshangwardak/RestAssured_Project/src/test/java/day2/README.txt

 - As we know Enum refers to the idea of fixed value so for these content-Types we are Enum such as ContentType(ContentType.JSON); or ContentType(ContentType.TEXT) etc..

+- Content Type :
+  It can show up in the request header as accept : what kind of response type you expect from the server Content-Type : what kind of data you are sending to the server

+  It can also show up in the request Content-Type : to specify what kind of data it is in the response,

+  Since it's such a common term in API, RestAssured has strong support for easily getting all kind of different Content-Type

+  using ContentType Enum

+  ContentType.JSON
+  ContentType.XML
+  ContentType.HTML
+  ContentType.URLENC